In-For-Disaster-Analytics/stories-app/README.md

 2. Validate that the user has a TAPIS system
    1. If the user does not have a TAPIS system, create a TAPIS system
    2. Ask the user password to the TAPIS system
-3. Validate that the user has a TAPIS application
+3. Validate that the user has the cookbooks

-   1. If the user does not have a TAPIS application, create a TAPIS application
+   1. If the user does not have the cookbook, create a TAPIS application
-   2. The TAPIS application are provided by the Stories' team.
-These are related to the Docker images that are used to run the Jupyter notebooks.
+   2. If the user has the cookbook, check if the cookbook is updated
+      1. If the cookbook is not updated, update the cookbook
+      2. If the cookbook is updated, continue

-4. The user enters the URL of the Git repository
+4. The user selects a cookbook
 5. UI renders the repository README.md file and a button to submit the repository as a job
 6. User submit the job
    1. UI creates the TAPIS Jobs API request using the Git repository URL as the parameter